cockroachdb/docs/v22.2/security-reference/scram-authentication.md

 - A CockroachDB client with ['USER CREATE/ALTER privileges'](../create-user.html#create-a-user-that-can-create-other-users-and-manage-authentication-methods-for-the-new-users).
 - Access, with write privileges, to a secrets store where the cleartext passwords will be persisted.

-On that instance, [generate SCRAM salted password hashes](#manage-users-with-pre-hashed-passwords), manage the users via CockroachdDB client, as described in the following section, and persist the secrets in the secrets store.
+On that instance, [generate SCRAM salted password hashes](#manage-users-with-pre-hashed-passwords), manage the users via CockroachDB client, as described in the following section, and persist the secrets in the secrets store.

 ## Manage users with pre-hashed passwords